Wednesday, July 9, 2014

-* From the 1977-84 contention: Hoffberger; GM Hank Peters; Weaver, coaches Hunter, Hendricks, 3rd base coach Cal Ripken Sr. and pitching coach Ray Miller; 1st basemen Lee May and Eddie Murray; 2nd baseman Rich Dauer; shorstops Belanger and Cal Ripken Jr.; 3rd baseman Doug DeCinces; outfielders Al Bumbry, Ken Singleton (now a Yankee broadcaster); catcher Rick Dempsey; pitchers Palmer, Dennis Martinez, Tippy Martinez, Mike Flanagan, Scott McGregor, Mike Boddicker,
+* From the 1977-84 contention: Hoffberger; GM Hank Peters; Weaver, coaches Hunter, Hendricks, 3rd base coach Cal Ripken Sr. and pitching coach Ray Miller; 1st basemen Lee May and Eddie Murray; 2nd baseman Rich Dauer; shorstops Belanger and Cal Ripken Jr.; 3rd baseman Doug DeCinces; outfielders Al Bumbry, Ken Singleton (now a Yankee broadcaster); catcher Rick Dempsey; and pitchers Palmer, Flanagan, Dennis Martinez, Tippy Martinez, Scott McGregor and Mike Boddicker,

-* From the 1989-93 period that closed Memorial and opened Camden Yards: Both Ripkens, Manager Johnny Oates, coach Hendricks; catcher Chris Hoiles, pitchers Gregg Olson and Mike Mussina (later with the Yankees).
+* From the 1985-95 period that closed Memorial and opened Camden Yards: Both Ripkens, Manager Johnny Oates, coach Hendricks; catcher Chris Hoiles, and pitchers Gregg Olson and Mike Mussina (later with the Yankees).

 * Crossing the eras: Broadcasters Chuck Thompson and Bill O'Donnell; public-address announcer Rex Barney (formerly a pitcher for the Brooklyn Dodgers); trainers Eddie Weidner, Ralph Salvon and Richie Bancells; public relations director Bob Brown; minor league director Lenny Johnston; scouts Don Pries and Walter Youse; traveling secretary Phil Itzoe; director of community relations Julie Wagner; clubhouse attendant Ernie Tyler; and Baltimore cabdriver turned superfan Wild Bill Hagy.